MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-security-governance-and-compliance.md

 - **Workload VM logging and monitoring:** Enable diagnostics metrics and logging on workload VMs to more easily debug OS and application issues.
 Implement log collection and querying capabilities that provide quick response times for debugging and troubleshooting.
 Enable near-real time [VM insights](/azure/azure-monitor/vm/vminsights-overview) on workload VMs for prompt detection of performance bottlenecks and operational issues.
 Configure [log alerts](/azure/azure-monitor/alerts/alerts-log) to capture boundary conditions for workload VMs.

-  Deploy the Azure Monitor Agent (AMA) on VMware vSphere workload VMs before migration, or when deploying new workload VMs in the Azure VMware Solution environment.
-Configure Data collection rules (DCRs) to send metrics and logs to an Azure Log Analytics workspace, and [link the Azure Log Analytics workspace with Azure Automation](/azure/automation/how-to/region-mappings).
-Validate the status of any workload VM AMA agents deployed before migration with Azure Monitor.
+  Deploy the Azure Monitor Agent on VMware vSphere workload VMs before migration, or when deploying new workload VMs in the Azure VMware Solution environment.
+Configure Data Collection Rules to send metrics and logs to an Azure Log Analytics workspace, and [link the Azure Log Analytics workspace with Azure Automation](/azure/automation/how-to/region-mappings).
+Validate the status of any workload VM monitoring agents deployed before migration with Azure Monitor.

 - **Workload VM update governance:** Delayed or incomplete updates or patching are top attack vectors that can result in exposing or compromising Azure VMware Solution workload VMs and applications.
 Ensure timely update installations on guest VMs.